-Since 1995 I have won 15 state, national and international awards for excellence in planning, historical and heritage scholarship, including:
+Since 1995 I have won singly or with colleagues a series of state, national and international awards for excellence in planning, historical and heritage scholarship, including:

 Planning Institute of Australia

 National Trust of Australia (NSW)

 My research interests lie in the development of modern planning theory and practice in Australia, metropolitan restructuring, heritage conservation and planning education.
 My current work includes studies of the new town movement, the utility and potential of small urban greenspaces, post-war university campus design, integration of airport and land use development, and biography in planning and design history.